-17.1 Creatng a Domain
+16.1 Creatng a Domain

 Defining a domain name, an optional default value, and an optional constraint creates a domain.
 Any data type supported by DBMaker, except the SERIAL type, can be used in domains.
+By default, users with RESOURCE authority or higher have CREATE privilege for the domain.
+A user only with CONNECT authority may not create any domain.

-• Creating a domain:
+Creating a domain: